tonypottera24/zkAuction/README.md

 * M+1st-Bidder's Anonymity: In a M+1st-price auction, the identity of the bidder who bids the M+1st-price should be kept a secret.

-We proposed three protocols.
-All of them fulfill the required properties and provide additional features.
+We proposed three Smart Contract based auction protocols.
+All of them fulfill the required properties and provide additional features without a trusted manager.

 ### Auction Protocol with Exponential Bid Upper Bound (2023)